afroditeapp/afrodite-backend/docs/features.md

 Profile attributes are predefined questions and answers which are visible on user's profile.
 The attributes are configurable from server side.
 Check [profile_attributes_spec.md](./profile_attributes_spec.md) for details.

+For attributes with groups an CSV file can be used to load the attribute values.

 ### Profile iterator